mIRC-Scripters/mirckb/docs/source/commands/copy.rst

 /copy
 =====

 The **/copy** command can be used to copy a file or an entire directory to another location.
 Both the source and the destination parameters support directory names.
 If the source is a directory the entire directory will be copied.
-The source parameter also supports wildcard characters.
+The source parameter also supports :doc: `wildcard </intermediate/matching_tools.html#wildcard>` characters.

 This command is verbose by default.